 Choose waterborne products where they are available in your area.
 Cabot products meet all federal, state and local VOC regulations.

 For exterior projects, consider using stain with a more solid opacity.
-Solid color stains are more durable than semi transparent stains for example.
+Solid color stains are more durable than semi-transparent stains for example.
 It saves you time and money in the long run, and you generate less waste in empty cans.
 Stains with more solid color hide more of the wood grain.
-To learn more about choosing opacities,
+Learn more about opacity.

 Safety Data Sheets are available for all our products.
 The is a document required by governments in the US and Canada to describe the contents of a chemical product and what to do in an emergency.